Sathiyaraman-M/LeetCode/README.md

 - 29 - Divide Two Integers
 - 94 - Binary Tree Inorder Traversal
 - 520 - Detect Capital (Daily Challenge)

+## 3rd Jan, 2023
+- 1281 - Subtract the Product and Sum of Digits of an Number